Have questions on AME Courses, Eligibility, Admissions, Jobs & Careers, etc. Possibly you can find an answer here

 A.M.E License is an authority issued by Directorate General of Civil Aviation (DGCA), Government of India, to maintain & certify the fitness of the civil aircraft prior to each flight.
 After earning this license, an AME certifies the fitness of an aircraft.
 Any aircraft cannot fly without this fitness clearance from an AME.

-To make a career as an AME one needs to have passed at least 10+2 / Intermediate, with Physics, Chemistry and Mathematics, or its equivalent from any recognised board / university.
-The applicants appearing in these exams can also apply.
-The admission to the course is subject to fulfilling the eligibility criteria.
+To make a career as an AME one needs to have passed at least 10+2 / Intermediate, with Physics, Chemistry and Mathematics, diploma from any recognised board / university.

 Yes, even appearing candidates of final year of B.Sc. may also apply AME course.